Skip to Content

 Inspiration for Foraged Oak Leaves

-The inspiration for making a fall leaf wreath was the result of tropical storm Ophelia.
+Tropical storm Ophelia inspired me to make a fall leaf wreath.
 After the storm blew through our area, several clusters of oak leaves littered the ground.

 Instead of tossing the fallen leaves into the woods, I hung a few of the branches to dry.